User Search Best Practices

 - must contain all required DNS/domain names, including those for the:

 - Management Dashboard;

 - Configuration Tenant;

-Auth0 accepts the following certificate formats:
+Auth0 accepts the following certificate format:

 If you are behind a transparent proxy, you will need to:

 - obtain certificate(s) for your proxy created by a public certificate authority.

 AWS SES Users: If your domain is not validated, you will not be able to send email with AWS SES.